 Stephen Sawle and Jane Treweeke

 Jane Treweeke married Captain Stephen Sawle at the little church in Feock, near Falmouth in Cornwall.
 The marriage took place on April 28th, 1840.
 Like many men from Falmouth and Gerrans in Cornwall, Stephen had grown up in the maritime tradition and took command of the new schooner "Edward Sawle" in 1839.
 The schooner was named for his father who may also have been a ship's captain.
 Stephen seems to have spent a lifetime at sea.
 The portrait of his wife was painted by August van der Borght (see below) in Antwerp, the great sailing ship port, and is dated 1847.
-They moved from Falmouth to Cardiff at a time when this Welsh port had become one of the busiest in the world as a result of satisfying the voracious demand for the coal and iron products of the south Wales valleys.
+They moved from Falmouth to Cardiff at a time when this Welsh port was on the verge of becoming one of the busiest in the world as a result of satisfying the voracious demand for the coal and iron products of the South Wales valleys.
 Stephen died in the Russian port of Taganrog on 3rd.
 August, 1870.
 (Information on Taganrog kindly provided by Peter Brooks - who is researching the Sawles who originated in the Falmouth area).